Table of Contents

 How does a solar energy meter work?

-Solar energy systems usually reach highest electricity production during the afternoon.
+Solar energy systems usually produce the most electricity during the afternoon.
 This is when many people aren’t home or lights aren’t used.
 In contrast, home electricity use is typically higher in the mornings and evenings.
 Solar energy meters help to account for these ups and downs in day-to-day electricity production and usage.

 With the solar meter, excess electricity is fed into the electric utility’s grid when it produces more than needed.
 When this happens, the meter runs in reverse.